simonmichael/hledger/hledger/hledger.m4.md

 - `modified:` - this transaction was modified
 - `_modified:` - a hidden tag not appearing in the comment; this transaction was modified "just now".

+## Other syntax

+hledger journal format supports quite a few other features, mainly to make interoperating with or converting from Ledger easier.
+Note some of the features below are powerful and can be useful in special cases, but in general, features in this section are considered less important or even not recommended for most users.
+Downsides are mentioned to help you decide if you want to use them.

 ### Balance assignments